petrvanblokland/DesignDesignSpace/DDS-home.md

 section = content.newSection()
 box = section.newMain()
 ~~~
-## A DD.S workshop: what is it like?
+## A DesignDesign.Space workshop: what is it like?

 Each workshop runs for 3 weeks, including live lectures, addressing theory, showing examples and feedback on the exercises that we do.

-* 3 weeks, from Monday to Sunday
+* 2 weeks, from Monday to Sunday
-* Intensive exercises and personal feedback
-* 6 hangouts of one hour each, with theory, models, templates and example documents.
+* 4 hangouts with theory, models, templates and example documents.
+* Intensive exercises and daily personal feedback
 * Maximal 8 participants per workshop
-* Daily exercises and updates.
 * The result of the exercises is shared on a closed Slack channel.
-* Feedback from the educators and the other students.
+* Feedback comes from the educators and the other students.
 * DesignDesign.Space offers a safe online study envionment, where any question can be asked.
-* On finalizing all exercises, a certificate is given for each workshop.
+* On finalizing all exercises, a certificate is given for completion of each workshop.

 Some workshops combine as a sequence.
 You can do them all, but you also can estimate your current level of experience and just do some of them.
 Or you can combine individual workshops from other topics in any combination.
-Every 5th workshop is free of charge.
+Every 4<span class="sup">th</span> workshop if 50% off.
+Every 5<span class="sup">th</span> workshop is free of charge.

 ~~~
 box = section.newCropped()